DigitalInterruption/research/_posts/2015-04-01-iBeacon-and-Bluetooth-Low-Energy.md

 ---
 layout: post
-title: How Can The Industry Blame Less and Support More?
+title: iBeacon and Bluetooth Low Energy?
-tags:
+tags: [Bluetooth]
-	- Bluetooth
 ---

 # Bluetooth Low Energy
 Bluetooth Low Energy (also known as Bluetooth Smart or, incorrectly, Bluetooth 4.0) is a new standard of wireless communication introduced as part of the Bluetooth 4.0 specification.
 Similar in many ways to Bluetooth Classic, there are some notable differences: